What is a Powertrain Warranty & What Does It Cover?

-- Why should I get a powertrain warranty with Endurance?
+- Why should I get coverage with Endurance?

 Endurance offers a wide range of coverage plans that provide total protection to customers, including covering your vehicle’s drivetrain and powertrain.
-Additionally, not only does Endurance provide exceptional customer service, but we also offer up to a full year of Elite Benefits whenever you purchase an Endurance plan.
+Additionally, not only does Endurance provide award-winning coverage and customer service, but we also offer up to a full year of Elite Benefits whenever you purchase an Endurance plan.

 - How can I file a claim with Endurance?

 We’ve outlined the best practices to take when filing a claim with Endurance.
-We also recommend downloading the Endurance Protect App on the Apple Store or on Google Play to easily access Roadside Assistance in case of emergency!
+We also recommend downloading the Endurance Mobile App on the Apple Store or on Google Play to easily access roadside assistance in case of emergency!

 - How is the cost of an extended car warranty or VSC determined?

 The cost of an extended warranty is determined by various factors that differ from customer to customer.
 For example, older vehicles or those with higher mileages will often cost more to cover than newer, low-mileage vehicles.
 However, with Endurance, our sales representatives will find a plan that fits your budget.
 Some plans even start as low as $79/month!